wp-plugins/itempress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ItemPress is simply a robust custom post type that works with your current theme and is aimed to help you create content with the freedom of ambiguity.
+ItemPress is a robust custom post type that will allow you to create new content with the freedom of ambiguity.

 == Description ==

-ItemPress is simply a robust custom post type that works with your current theme and is aimed to help you create posts with the freedom of ambiguity and without infiltrating posts or pages.
-It has the power to create and organize lists, manage projects, or take notes all with the usual power of WordPress!
+ItemPress's custom post type stays out of the way of your blog posts and pages and allows you to create content of any kind, organized many different ways.

-This is currently an alpha product and, if you are interested, you can help me out by installing and using the product, then visiting my ItemPress collection at http://aubreypwd.com/item-project/itempress-2/ and giving feedback!
+This is currently a beta product and, if you are interested, you can help me out by installing and using the product, then visiting http://wordpress.org/support/plugin/itempress and giving feedback (use the feedback tag)!
+You can also visit *#itempress* on IRC.

-ItemPress is being developed primarily at http://bitbucket.org/aubreypwd/itempress

 == Frequently Asked Questions ==

 **What Can I do with ItemPress**

-WordPress gives you a lot of power by letting you create public, private, and protected content with formatted text, images, as well as what plugins give you.
-ItemPress aims to let you do more than Blog or make pages.
-This let's you create content, organize it, all with the power of WordPress.

-Just like WordPress posts and pages, you can organize them using tags (what ItemPress calls labels).
-Labels are very powerful, you can create groups of items using them.

-ItemPress aims to let you make posts without any pre-determined meaning other than they aren't post and aren't pages.
-You give them the meaning.
+ItemPress lets you create as much content as you want.
+ItemPress items (essentially posts) stay out of the way of your blog posts and pages.
+You can also group content together using labels or by [developing new taxonomy groups](http://wordpress.org/support/topic/develop-additional-taxonomies-into-itempress).

+Here are a few things you can do with ItemPress:

+- Take and organize notes and notebooks
+- Track and organize a project
+- Stop using Pastebin!

+The possibilities are limitless!
+What will you make?

 **What are Associations?**

 They are a way of assigning items to people, groups, etc without cluttering your labels.
 All users are automatically set with an association that starts with an @.
-This means can group together items that could be assigned to @user, and they can find them easily, again without cluttering up your labels.
+This means can group together items that could be assigned to @user, and they can find them easily.

 **What gave you the idea?**

 I've use a lot of things to create and organize content, like Trello, Evernote, and and P2, just to name a few.
-One day, while adding a note to Evernote, I though that WordPress could do this better.
-But I didn't want to just make a note taking plugin, I wanted to create content free from any kind of pre-determined types.

-I felt I only needed a few things to do what I do on so many different platforms:

-- Create content
-- Create lists or groups of content
-- Share content
-- Protect my content with passwords, or make them private to myself
-- Be able to style and change what these items look like
-- Collaborate on content
-- Extend what content I can make
-- Assign people or groups to content (like an issue tracker)

-WordPress gives you all this and more!
-So, I created a way to add content easily the WordPress way that wouldn't get in the way of posts or pages.
+But my content is restricted to what the service offers (I can't extend it like in WordPress), I'm constantly encouraged to upgrade, and I have to usually setup a whole separate blog to use P2.

+ItemPress allows you to create content without the need for upgrading, you can add any kind of content WordPress can give you (with plugins), not change your theme, and use your current WordPress site!

 == Installation ==

 Best way to install is using your WordPress Dashboard, just search for ItemPress!
+You can also download and put the extracted content in `/wp-content/plugins/itempress`.

+**Developers**

+If you want to work on ItemPress, just `svn co http://plugins.svn.wordpress.org/itempress itempress-svn` and `ln -s itempress-svn/trunk itempress`.

 == Screenshots ==